Pig Spirit Animal Symbolism

 In Celtic culture, hogs were a common menu in feasts and religious ceremonies.
 These animals were seen to be the perfect gift or the ideal sacrifice to the gods.

-Rather they were urged to be lean for easy maneuverability during war.
+Rather, they were urged to be lean for easy maneuverability during the war.
 One of the Celtic war heroes, Culhwch, got his name and symbolism from swine.

-The name Culhwch translates to lean or slender pig.
-Hunting parties majorly comprised of lean, hardened men who were able to pursue their prey relentlessly.
+The name Culhwch translates to lean or slender Pig.
+Hunting parties were mainly comprised of lean, hardened men who were able to pursue their prey relentlessly.

 Her main role was to mete punishment on the profane and those with little regard for societal norms and traditions.